wvannoordt/PTL/README.md

 Sometimes, however, deadlines can get to us.
 Small mistakes are made, such as a typo on one input option that causes it to be ignored and/or set to a default value.
 In some cases, this can cause an entire simulation to be garbage.

+## Purpose
 PropTreeLib is designed to fix the following symptoms of primitive input file readers:

+* You run 10 different cases with slightly varying input parameters, but forgot to print the values of the parameters to the slurm log.
+Now half of the data is meaningless and needs to be run again!